seandos2014/weather-android-app/README.md

 # weather-android-app
-This is a basic mobile app that tracks the weather forecast for select cities A mobile version of the web app hosted here [https://weatherbucket1d.s3.us-east-2.amazonaws.com/spa2.html]
+This project is a basic mobile app version of the initial web app hosted here [https://weatherbucket1d.s3.us-east-2.amazonaws.com/spa2.html]

+The code can be launched in Android Studio, IntelliJ or any other IDE or CLI environment supporting gradle build

 Thank you!